doofin/differentiable-idris/README.md

 2.implement tf ops api with free monad

+3.write your own computational graph

+4.train and predict

 # Looking forward for your to join!

-more relevent info about idris ffi
+more about idris ffi

 tf architecture

+elaborator reflection

+any ideas!